bobkat-io/recipes/sweet/bourbon_brown_butter_dark_chocolate_chip_cookies.md

 ## Directions

 1. Do not preheat the oven, browned butter and later the dough will need to chill
-1. Remove egg from the fridge, and 10 tbsp butter
+1. Remove egg from the fridge, and 10 tbsp butter to bring to room temperatur
-1. In a small saucepan, brown the 10 tbsp butter.
+1. In a small saucepan, brown 5 tbsp of the butter.
 Immediately pour into a glass measuring cup.
-If the liquid mixture doesn't equal 150 mL, add cold water or ice to total 150 mL
+If the liquid mixture doesn't equal 75 mL, add cold water or ice to total 75 mL
 1. Whisk the 220 grams flour, 3/4 tsp baking soda, and 1/2 tsp salt in a medium bowl
 1. In a large bowl, beat the 100 grams granulated sugar, 100 grams dark brown sugar, and cooled browned butter on medium-high speed until well-combined and mixture is light and fluffy
 1. Beat in the egg, 1 tsp vanilla, and 2 tbsp of bourbon.